As an Amazon Associate we earn from qualifying purchases.

 - While optional, you can put a strip of tape vertically closer to the breast bone and nipples to define the bust shape.

 Taping For Clothes With Deep-V Necklines

-Bra sales rose 1% in the last six months of 2020 despite the pandemic, mainly because ladies now have more options, including boob tapes.
-However, there may be times when tapes are better options than pushup bras for outfits with deep-V necklines.
+Bra sales rose 1% in the last six months of 2020 despite the pandemic, mainly because ladies now have more options, including boob tape.
+However, there may be times when tape is a better option than pushup bras for outfits with deep-V necklines.

-- Cut three pieces of 12-inch strips of breast tapes.
+- Cut three pieces of 12-inch strips of breast tape.
 You can cut longer or up to 13 inches if you want to extend to the back of the shoulders.